Home

 Experience first-hand the power and sonority of the instrument while gaining a fundamental understanding of this enigmatic Scottish art form.

 Learn MoreHave you ever wanted to learn the Bagpipes?
-Kick Start your musical journey this July with an expedited beginner's course in Bagpiping offered by The Celtic Arts Foundation.
-No prior musical experience is required, just a willingness to learn and have fun!
 This ancient Scottish instrument evokes an incomparable emotional response among listeners and performers alike.
 In terms of traditional instruments, the Great Highland Bagpipe might stand alone due the duality that exists between the instrument itself and the music the instrument produces.
 The functionality of the instrument can seem mysterious and complex, yet the sound produced by the bagpipe is almost instantly recognizable.
 In this course you will experience first-hand the power and sonority of the instrument while gaining a fundamental understanding of this enigmatic Scottish art form.
+No prior musical experience is required, just a willingness to learn and have fun.

 In this course you will:

-Tuition includes the 8 classes, printed materials to keep, and the use of a practice chanter while they are in class (and take home during the series).
+Tuition includes fall quarter classes (September-December), printed materials to keep, and the use of a practice chanter to use during the series (and to take home for practice during the series).

 If you or your student would like to register and need financial assistance, please email Cayley@CelticArts.org